By: Susan Dugdale | Last modified: 06-26-2022

 A rigid jaw is often interpreted as trying to keep things under control particularly anger.

 Let the tightness in your forehead, cheeks, jaw, lips, and throat go.
-You'll be amazed how much better your face feels.
+You'll be amazed how much better your face feels afterwards.

 Do some deliberate face scrunches.
 Screw your entire face up into the tightest little ball of muscle you can.
 Hold.
 And now let go while breathing out.
 Repeat several times.